 Below, I explain how to make persuasive presentations to senior executives.
 You can also read some more helpful advice in my article, “Internal presentations are vital to your career.”

 This approach is more direct than the typical presentation process.
 Get straight to the point.
 Lead with your expected bottom line results.
 Then explain ‘big picture’ information about the problem or solution you have identified relevant to these decision makers.
 They want you to create context, and discuss the problem or potential opportunity.
 You should build a sense of urgency towards addressing the challenge.
 The more urgent the problem appears, the more eager your audience will be for the solution.
 They will be more motivated to prioritize your idea if they can see a direct connection to a problem that won’t go away or that will become more significant without their attention.

 Outline the range of options, the financial implications, conclusions and your ensuing recommendation/call to action, and the benefits of such action.
 Support your main points with broad data and other main information.
 But don’t get bogged down in details.

 Inform the executives of the structure of your presentation – that you will start by discussing your summary, followed by some supporting points and followed by solid time for questions and discussion with the group.
-As Sabina Nawaz notes above, allow a big chunk of time – up to 50% – for questions and discussion.
+Allow a big chunk of time – up to 50% – for questions and discussion.
 This may seem a lot of time, but it can be the most valuable part of your talk.
 A common misconception is that if there are no questions, then things went well.
 However, brisk questions may well indicate their interest and are thinking through your case.
 Therefore, it is likely that more questions mean more interest.
 This means you know how to make a persuasive presentation to senior executives.